 We work in small agile teams, each with a specific area of ownership.
 Most teams consist of a product manager & 2-3 developers.
-We also have a floating product designer (Luke) and staff engineer (Dave) that rotate between teams.
+We also have a two product designers and a staff engineer that rotate between teams.

 DoSomething.org may look simple, but it’s made up of a bunch of independent pieces that all talk to each other.
 This allows different teams to move independently, and helps us build systems that are more reliable when one piece fails.

 Check out our system diagrams.

 Users mainly interact with our front-end applications – Phoenix and Gambit.